 Step 1: Plan out your board

 a.
-What true wishes and desires do you want to reflect on your dream board?
+What wishes and desires do you want to present on your dream board?

 - Your values

 - How you spend your free time

 - What you want to learn or how you want to grow

 Make note of your answers before you begin selecting your images.

 To make sure you’re asking yourself the right questions, let yourself be guided by Vishen Lakhiani and The 3 Most Important Questions exercise.